 How Technological Disruption is Multiplying Pharmaceutical Revenue Worldwide?

-The pharma industry has started realizing the potential of collaborating with technology and is presently dominated by some the top spenders on pharmaceutical R&D from the U.S. This includes ace companies such as Pfizer, Merk, Bristol-Myers Squibb, Celgene corp etc., each of them investing billions of dollars every quarter.
+The pharma industry has started realizing the potential of collaborating with technology and is presently dominated by some of the top spenders on pharmaceutical R&D from the U.S. This includes ace companies such as Pfizer, Merk, Bristol-Myers Squibb, Celgene corp, etc., each of them investing billions of dollars every quarter.

 On similar lines, because of the availability of sophisticated technology and a well-developed infrastructure for R&D, Singapore has emerged as one of Asia’s most advanced hubs for pharmaceutical research and manufacturing.

 With a combined market capitalization of approximately $1.9 trillion, the wave of technology has even influenced the big threes of the market i.e Apple, Google, and Amazon to invest heavily in the pharma and health sector today.